Instant Pot Korean Beef

 This post may contain affiliate links.
 Please see our privacy policy for details.

-The best and easiest Korean beef you will ever make in the pressure cooker.
-10 min prep or less!
-And the meat comes out amazingly flavorful and melt-in-your-mouth tender!
+The BEST and easiest Korean beef with 10 min prep or less!
+And the meat comes out amazingly juicy, flavorful and melt-in-your-mouth tender!

 Featured Comment

 - Quick prep.
 All you need is 10 min of prep time.
-There’s no searing, no sautéing, no nothing.
+There’s no searing, no sautéing, no nothing, perfect for those super busy weeknights between soccer pick up and homework!

 - Tender beef.
 Thanks to the Instant Pot®, the beef comes out so tender and juicy, simply melt-in-your-mouth perfection, infusing the meat with so much flavor (as if it’s been simmering for hours on end!).

 - The sauce.
-The sauce is simply the best part about this recipe.
+The sauce is simply the best part about this recipe, the quintessential balance of sweet and savory.
 Serve it over rice, serve it over noodles, serve it over all the things.

 tips and tricks for success